mosn/layotto/docs/en/start/configuration/start.md

 [Then config file](https://github.com/mosn/layotto/blob/main/configs/runtime_config.json) claims `etcd` in the `config_store` section, but users can change it to other configuration center they want (currently only support etcd and apollo).

 ## Start etcd
-If you want to run the etcd demo, you need to start a etcd server.
+If you want to run this demo, you need to start a etcd server first.

-Steps：

-download etcd from `https://github.com/etcd-io/etcd/releases` （You can also use docker.）
+You can download etcd from `https://github.com/etcd-io/etcd/releases` （You can also use docker.）

-start：
+start it：
 ````shell
 ./etcd
 ````